 What is it you do?

 I attempt to put music in the right order to help with a mood or a feeling by mixing two tracks together.
-Here’s a very, very old mix of mine…
+Here’s my SoundCloud, and this is a very, very old mix of mine…

 How long have you been doing it?